 How do we evaluate ROI before committing to a build?

-The most reliable pre-build approach: audit the manual labor cost of the target workflow for 4 weeks, measure the error or miss rate, and calculate the value of eliminating both.
-Compare against a build estimate.
-If payback is under 18 months at conservative assumptions, the ROI case is defensible.
-If it requires optimistic assumptions to reach 18 months, the risk-adjusted case is weaker and the project should be scoped differently or deferred.
+The most reliable pre-build approach is to audit the manual labor cost of the target workflow for several weeks, measure the error or miss rate, and estimate the value of reducing both.
+Compare that against a build estimate.
+If payback is reasonable under conservative assumptions, the ROI case is stronger.
+If it only works under optimistic assumptions, the workflow usually needs narrower scope or better validation first.

 Should we worry about vendor lock-in with custom automation?